eclipse-archived/unide/website/blog/Template-for-PPMP-transformation.md

 # Quick start
 In [a previous blog post](https://www.eclipse.org/unide/blog/2018/2/11/Transform-PPMP-with-camel/), I have already introduced Apache Camel as a tool to transform to PPMP.
 In this post, I want to dive a little deeper to get you started with your own transformation.
-You can find corresponding sourcecode with some transformation examples [in the repository of the Eclipse PPM Testbed](https://github.com/eclipselabs/eclipseiot-testbed-productionperformancemanagement/tree/master/camel-integrator).
+You can find corresponding source code with some transformation examples [in the repository of the Eclipse PPM Testbed](https://github.com/eclipselabs/eclipseiot-testbed-productionperformancemanagement/tree/master/camel-integrator).
 After download or checkout of the project, you can easily package everything necessary for an installation via [Apache Maven](https://maven.apache.org/) and java&#160;8+:
 ```bash
 git clone https://github.com/eclipselabs/eclipseiot-testbed-productionperformancemanagement.git
 cd eclipseiot-testbed-productionperformancemanagement